 3.1.
-Chemical composition of the ingots
+Chemical Composition of the Ingots

-The chemical composition of the remelted ingots in comparison to the electrode can be found in Table 2.
-There were no significant changes in the contents of C, Mn and Cr due to the remelting process.
+The chemical composition of the remelted ingots in comparison with the electrode is shown in Table 2.
+There were no significant changes in the contents of C, Mn, and Cr due to the remelting process.
 Obviously, there is a rising N content after remelting with the N2-protective atmosphere, which is strongest pronounced at the lowest Al_2O_3 content in the slag.
 In reverse, the N-content was slightly reduced after open remelting.

-The changes of the elements Si, Al, O and S are shown in Figure 1.
-Compared to the electrode, a slight reduction of the silicon content when remelting under nitrogen takes place, which is stronger pronounced at higher Al_2O_3 contents in the slag.
+The changes of the elements Si, Al, O, and S are shown in Figure 1.
+Compared with the electrode, a slight reduction of the silicon content when remelting under nitrogen takes place, which is stronger pronounced at higher Al2O3 contents in the slag.
 Open remelting leads to a strong loss in silicon almost independent of the slag composition.
-In contrast, the content of aluminum in the ingots exhibits a clear correlation with the Al_2O_3 content in the slag, thereby the rise of the aluminum content is stronger pronounced for remelting under protective gas.
-For both trace elements, oxygen and sulfur, and open remelting there is a general trend of highly increased oxygen contents and strongly reduced sulfur contents, almost independent of the slag composition.
-In contrast, there is a clear trend towards decreasing oxygen and sulfur values in the remelted ingot with falling Al_2O_3 contents in the slag.
-Using a practically Al_2O_3 -free slag, sulfur can be removed almost completely and the increase in oxygen is only weak.
+In contrast, the content of aluminum in the ingots exhibits a clear correlation with the Al2O3 content in the slag, thereby the rise of the aluminum content is stronger pronounced for remelting under protective gas.
+For both trace elements, oxygen and sulfur, and open remelting, there is a general trend of highly increased oxygen contents and strongly reduced sulfur contents, almost independent of the slag composition.
+In contrast, there is a clear trend toward decreasing oxygen and sulfur values in the remelted ingot with falling Al2O3 contents in the slag.
+Using a practically Al2O3-free slag, sulfur can be removed almost completely, and the increase in oxygen is only weak.